apuaaChen/Accel-SIM-Code-Study/Instruction Decode (ID).md

     return NULL;
 }
 ```
-Notably, the `trace_pc` here is not the pc of the instruction, but pc to the trace.
-As the trace may repeat the same pc of instruction for several times where there are branches.
+Notably, the `trace_pc` here is not the pc of the instruction, but pc (line number) to the trace.
+As the trace may repeat the same pc of instruction for several times when there are branches.
 The trace is converted into the type `trace_warp_inst_t` defined as follows
 ```c++
 class trace_warp_inst_t : public warp_inst_t {
 public: